“I Can’t Sleep With A Man Who Will Not Last 1 Hour In Bed”- Nollywood Actress, Eniola Odunsi - INFORMATION NIGERIA

-Promising Nollywood Actress, Eniola Odunsi aka Pharadupson has confessed publicly that she is not ready to get down with any man who cannot last more than an hour in bed.
+Barely a week after she held a classy birthday bash in Cotonou, promising actress, Modupeola Eniola Odunsi aka Pharadupson, who is currently one of the wave making actresses in the Yoruba Movie genre of Nollywood, has confessed publicly that she is not ready to get down with any man who cannot last more than an hour in bed.

-This is coming barely a week after she held a classy birthday in Cotonou.

 The pretty role interpreter, whose new flick “Obsession” is currently showing on Libra TV on YouTube, said this during her birthday celebration in Benin Republic, where Yorubamoviegist.com correspondent had an exclusive chat with her.